nwg/racket-wiki/SoC-Ideas-2016.md

 * Summary: The Racket command-line REPL (read-eval-print-loop) does not come with its own debugger.
 DrRacket comes with a break+step GUI debugger, but it cannot be used from the command-line.
-           This project would involve building a new debugger that integrates with the REPL and possibly with XREPL.
+           This project involves building a new debugger that integrates with the REPL and possibly with [XREPL](http://docs.racket-lang.org/xrepl/index.html).

+           This may also require adding support at the Racket VM level, depending on what features the debugger will have.
+One possible implementation strategy would be to use [errortrace](http://docs.racket-lang.org/errortrace/index.html), which the GUI debugger also uses.
+The [GUI debugger codebase](https://github.com/racket/drracket/tree/master/drracket/gui-debugger) is also a good starting point.
 * Expected result: a fully working command-line debugger with break points, stepping, and the ability to resume from exceptional control flow.
-* Requirements: functional programming, possibly some C knowledge would help for adding debugging support at the VM level.
+* Requirements: functional programming, possibly some C knowledge for adding debugging support at the VM level.
 * Difficulty: intermediate
 * Possible mentor: Asumu Takikawa, Leif Andersen